awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [bumblebee ★0](https://github.com/Niverton/zsh-bumblebee-plugin) - A plugin to toggle optirun in the command line.
 * [calc.plugin.zsh ★36](https://github.com/arzzen/calc.plugin.zsh) - A calculator for zsh.
 * [caniuse.plugin.zsh ★12](https://github.com/walesmd/caniuse.plugin.zsh) - Add [Can I Use...](https://caniuse.com) support to ZSH.
+* [carthage](https://github.com/cfdrake/zsh-carthage) - Provides completions and aliases for use with [Carthage ★10255](https://github.com/Carthage/Carthage).
 * [cd-gitroot ★25 ⏳1Y](https://github.com/mollifier/cd-gitroot) - A zsh plugin to cd to the git repository root directory.
 * [cd-reporoot ★0](https://github.com/P4Cu/cd-reporoot) - A zsh plugin to cd to the google-repo repository root directory.
 * [cd-ssh ★0](https://github.com/jeffwalter/zsh-plugin-cd-ssh) - `ssh` to a server when you accidentally `cd` to it.
 * [cdbk ★6](https://github.com/MikeDacre/cdbk) - A ZSH plugin to allow easy named directory creation - shortcuts to any directory you want.
 * [cdr ★5 ⏳2Y](https://github.com/willghatch/zsh-cdr) - Easy setup of cdr for zsh.
 * [clean-project ★2](https://github.com/wwilsman/zsh-clean-project) - Remove files from projects (automatically by default).
 Useful for keeping `.DS_Store` and `Thumbs.db` files from cluttering your directories.
+* [cmd-architect ★35](https://github.com/psprint/zsh-cmd-architect) - Build commands from what's in history and at prompt, move, delete, add command segments and search history with multi-word queries.
 * [colored-man-pages-mod ★1](https://github.com/zuxfoucault/colored-man-pages_mod) - Forked from [robbyrussell/oh-my-zsh/plugins/colored-man-pages](https://github.com/robbyrussell/oh-my-zsh/blob/master/plugins/colored-man-pages/colored-man-pages.plugin.zsh).
 Colorizes `man` output.
+* [colors ★26 ⏳1Y](https://github.com/Tarrasch/zsh-colors) - Makes it easier to colorize text from the CLI. `red foo` just works.
 * [command-not-found ★10 ⏳1Y](https://github.com/Tarrasch/zsh-command-not-found) - mirror of the oh-my-zsh command-not-found plugin so you don't have to include all of omz.
+* [command-time ★11](https://github.com/popstas/zsh-command-time) - Show execution time for long commands in zsh and powerlevel9k.
+* [completion-generator ★67](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
+Note that this doesn't do it automatically, you have to explicitly call the generator.
 * [copyzshell ★15](https://github.com/rutchkiwi/copyzshell) - A ZSH plugin to copy your shell configuration to another machine over ssh.
 * [crash ★9](https://github.com/molovo/crash) - Adds proper error handling, exceptions and try/catch for ZSH.
 * [crayon-syntax-zsh ★0 ⏳3Y](https://github.com/Stibbons/crayon-syntax-zsh) - ZSH syntax highlighting for the Crayon Plugin for Wordpress.